FAQ - frequently asked questions

 Are there scholarships available?

-The University of Skövde offers scholarships to students attending a master's programme at our university.
-The scholarships consist of tuition fee waivers of 62,500 SEK per year (50% of the tuition fee), and the amount is deducted from the tuition fee when you receive the invoice.
+The University of Skövde offers partial scholarships to students attending a master's programme at our university.
+The scholarships consist of partial tuition fee waivers which cover 50% of the tuition fee.
+The amount is deducted from the tuition fee when you receive the invoice.
 The scholarships are competitive, and granted on the basis of academic merit.
-The scholarships can only be awarded to tuition paying students .
+The scholarships can only be awarded to tuition paying students.
 Please note that you must be able to finance the rest of the tuition fee yourself, and to cover all living expenses during your stay in Sweden.
-More information here.Are there scholarships available from sources other than the University?
+More information about scholarships.Are there scholarships available from sources other than the University?

 You can also apply for other types of scholarships, such as the Swedish Institute (SI)’s scholarships.
 To find out if you can apply for this scholarship and for more information about SI's scholarships, please contact the Swedish Institute directly.Why do I have to answer whether or not I am planning on staying in Sweden or another EEA country?